-- (b) Applicability.
-This requirement applies to new development, including "planned development" rezoning approvals, new subdivisions and agriculture. - (c) Exemption.
-This requirement does not apply to existing subdivided lots created prior to the adoption of this provision (revise to include date Board adopts this ordinance). - (d) Implementation.
+(b) Applicability.
+This requirement applies to new development, including "planned development" rezoning approvals, new subdivisions and agriculture.

+- (c) Exemptions.
+This section does not apply to - (1) existing subdivided lots created prior to the adoption of this provision (revise to include date Board adopts this ordinance); or - (2) portions of marinas that provide direct water access.

+(d) Implementation.
 The requirement to provide the 50 foot buffer will be imposed on new development during the rezoning, development order approval and building permit issuance process.
-The buffer requirement will be imposed on agriculture through the notice-of-clearing process set forth in chapter 14 and section 33-1031. - (e) Agriculture requirements. - (1) If farmland abuts wetlands, the 50 foot buffer area must be maintained as a riparian forest buffer with an adjoining filter strip.
+The buffer requirement will be imposed on agriculture through the notice-of-clearing process set forth in chapter 14 and section 33-1031.

+- (e) Agriculture requirements. - (1) If farmland abuts wetlands, the 50 foot buffer area must be maintained as a riparian forest buffer with an adjoining filter strip.
 An example of acceptable design criteria has been developed by the National Resources Conservation Service and published in the "Conservation Practice Standards", specifically Standard 391 (Riparian Forest Buffer) and Standard 393 (Filter Strip). - (2) If native vegetation does not exist on the agricultural property, then native tree cover must be established within three years of the issuance of the notice of clearing.